Vantablack absorbs 99.96% of the light that hits its surface

 That’s because Vantablack is not a color, it’s the almost complete absence of color.

-Since the material was first developed by Surrey NanoSystems three years ago, the British firm has been flooded with inquiries from designers, architects and aerospace engineers -- and even people who want to wrap themselves in it or eat it.
+Since this super black material was first developed by Surrey NanoSystems three years ago, the British firm has been flooded with inquiries from designers, architects and aerospace engineers – and even people who want to wrap themselves in it or eat it.
+Part of the appeal of Vantablack is that it absorbs 99.96% of the light that hits its surface.

 Part of the appeal of the original Vantablack is that it absorbs 99.96% of the light that hits its surface.